bxparks/AceSegment/README.md

   the native decimal point on a seven segment LED display.

 Not all `Driver`s and not all wiring configurations will support the brightness.
-See the *Modulating Driver* for details on which configuration supports this feature.
+See the *Modulating Driver* section for details on which configuration supports this feature.

 The [Doxygen docs for these classes](https://bxparks.github.io/AceSegment/html) are published through GitHub Pages.

 ### Setting Up the Resources

+The instances of the various classes mentioned above are recommended to be created in the `setup()` method in the heap using the `new` operator, instead of creating them statically.
+There are 2 reasons:
+1. The `DriverBuilder` does not know which subclass of `Driver` to build until it is given its build parameters, so it must create the `Driver` object on the heap.
+For consistency, it's easier to create all the other objects on the heap as well.
+1. It's sometimes necessary to debug the construction of some of these objects, and the `Serial.print()` method does not work if used during static initialization.
+It must be called after the `Serial` object is initialized in the `setup()` method.

-With the exception of `Driver`, all of the classes in the previous section will most likely be created statically in the global memory area.
-The `Driver` object will be created by the `DriverBuilder` class on the heap and a pointer to the object will be returned.
-The client code will not normally need to delete this heap object so for all practical purposes, it can be treated as if it was created statically.
+The client code will not normally need to delete these heap objects so for all practical purposes, they can be treated as if they were created statically.

-The resource creation occurs in roughly 4 stages, with the objects in the later stages depending on the objects created in the earlier stage:
+The resource creation occurs in roughly 5 stages, with the objects in the later stages depending on the objects created in the earlier stage:

-1. Low level buffers and hardware interface.
+1. Low level buffers which are created statically.
+1. The `Hardware` object which provides access to the various pins.
 1. The `Driver` object through the `DriverBuilder`.
 1. The `Renderer` which knows how to send bit patterns to the `Driver`.
 1. The various `XxxWriter` classes which translate higher level characters and